 When outsourcing for the first time, many businesses make the mistake of trying to maintain control over aspects of their business that now reside with their new partner.
-They can lose sight of the fact that they are engaging with expertise in areas of the business that will provide them with the opportunity to leverage benefits.
+They lose sight of the fact that they are engaging with experts to provide them with opportunities to leverage benefits.
 Processes such as order management, returns, inventory planning, storage requirements, inbound deliveries, and lifecycle management, are among those with which companies struggle most to adjust.
-This does not mean that you should relinquish control over your overall business, but you may not, for example, be able to facilitate the same level of flexibility to your customers as you had done in the past.
+This does not mean that you are expected to relinquish control over your overall business.
+You may not, for example, be able to facilitate the level of flexibility to your customers as in the past.
 In an outsource environment, you are now dealing with aligning two sets of systems, two sets of integration messaging, two sets of operational processes, whilst maintaining the balance with your customers.

 Where you have been doing this for some time but are having challenges with an outsource partner, leveraging good governance structure as outlined below, opening the lines of communication, and revisiting your supplier management process will help you to realign your business.

 In our experience, the introduction or realignment of governance structures is very often the key to getting back on track with a provider.
-Having the right governance structure between your organisation and your partner can be one of the biggest drivers of success and having it setup from the outset is a best practise.
+Having the right governance structure between both organisations can be one of the biggest drivers of success.
+Having such a structure in place from the outset is considered a best practise.

 The right governance structure with your outsource partner allows for;

 - Clarity of expectations and clear communications between your organisation and your provider